waotaa/e-core/README.md

 There are various commands to check if the source file or database is up-to-date and other commands to update them if they're not.

+We currently use the Cbs Open Data API for this data. \
+See class: `Vng\EvaCore\Services\GeoApi\CbsOpenDataApiService`
+> Please note that the endpoint for this data changes yearly

 ### New source and new data set
 To generate a new township and region source run